-The term penetration testing (pentesting) refers to processes, tools, and services designed and implemented for the purpose of finding security vulnerabilities.
+The term penetration testing (pentesting) refers to processes, tools, and services designed and implemented for the purpose of simulating attacks and data breaches, and finding security vulnerabilities.
 You can run a pentest for a computer system, an entire network, or a web application.

 The main goal of a pentest is to discover vulnerabilities that attackers can exploit.
 There are several ways to discover these vulnerabilities.
 You can opt for manual pentests performed by a team of white hat hackers, or automated penetration testing performed by a software solution.